 - Watch the companion video: How to clean up and reset Google Chrome

-If Google Chrome is not acting like its usual self, Google offers a free clean-up tool that may set things right.
-The process scans your computer for software that could cause problems, and then removes it.
-If your Chrome issues include crashes, unwanted toolbars and start pages, unusual advertisements — anything you’re not accustomed to — running the Chrome Cleanup Tool could help return Chrome to normal operation.
+If Chrome is not acting like its usual self, it includes a clean-up and reset process that may set things right.
+The process scans your computer for harmful software that could cause problems and then removes it.
+If your Chrome issues include crashes, unwanted toolbars and start pages, unusual advertisements — anything you’re not accustomed to — clean up and reset Google Chrome to resume normal operation.

 The fast and easy process has two parts.
-The first part searches for and then removes programs if it locates any.
+The first part searches for and then removes unwanted programs if it locates any.
 The second part involves resetting features in Chrome that could be problematic.
-Those features include the reset of your startup page, new tab page, search engine, and any tabs you may have pinned.
+Those features include the resetting of your startup page, new tab page, search engine, and any tabs you may have pinned.
 A reset will disable extensions and clear temporary files too.
 You will have an opportunity to cancel out of the reset before it starts.
 However, if you proceed with it, you may want to make a note or take a screenshot of those features that will reset so you can restore them later.
 Note that your bookmarks, history, and saved passwords will not be reset.

 Thank you for visiting Tech Help Knowledgebase to learn how to clean up and reset Google Chrome.

 Henry Irvine, Contributing Technology Writer, translates more than a decade of internet technology experience in product and customer relationship management into practical help and how-to content.
 Look for him on Bay Area trails, music venues, or sausage shacks when he’s not writing.
 Don’t call him Hank if you see him.
 Seriously.
 Hank on Twitter